 Switching to renewable energy

-In 2005 we moved our HQ to Peacemarsh, in Dorset, UK, where we built a beautiful, award-winning eco-factory and offices.
+In 2005 we moved our HQ to Peacemarsh, in Dorset, where we built a beautiful, award-winning eco factory and offices.
 Everything about the space has sustainability at heart.
 We used environmentally friendly oak structural beams, untreated European larch cladding, grey water recycling in our bathrooms, 700m2 of solar panels clad the factory roof meaning we generate more than 5% of our own electricity, the remainder is topped up across the business with 100% UK sourced renewables.
 We have energy efficient air management and air-source heat pump systems to help ensure our carbon footprint is kept to a minimum.
-In fact, in 2008 we were the world’s first high street retailer to be certified CarbonNeutral®.
+In fact, in 2008 we were the world’s first high street retailer to be certified CarbonNeutral®

 Reducing plastic waste